Today I begin a new series on the lessons from the story of Naaman; the most well known healing in the Old Testament.

 Russel Evans ‘The Honour Key’

 If he had refused to humble himself to the man of God, there would be no miracle.
-See HOW TO HONOUR GOD: THE KEY TO HEALING
+See THE MEANING OF BARTIMAEUS IS THE KEY TO HEALING

 God opposes the proud but shows favor to the humble.

 We honour God is a variety of ways; tithing, generosity, being kind and loving others, honouring our leaders, worshipping, putting God first place, forgiving others…..

 It’s pride that stops us from doing these from the heart.

 Be devoted to one another in love.
 Honor one another above yourselves.
 Romans 12:10